 Clear diction and pronunciation in singing is important for a number of reasons and should be practised on alongside developing your voice.
-In this guide we cover the definition of diction for singers, the rules for diction when singing, and some techniques, which you can use today, to improve your singing diction.
+In this guide we cover the definition of diction for singers, the rules for diction when singing, and some techniques which you can use today to improve your singing diction.

 What does diction mean?

 Diction is the distinctiveness of speech.
 It is the art of speaking so that each word is clearly heard.
 In music, this is very important as without it songs may lose their meaning to the listener.
 However, some artists may sing with less clarity but have a distinct style of diction that they become associated with.
 So what is diction for singers?

 What is diction in singing and music?

 When singing, you are often telling a story or sharing thoughts with your audience through your lyrics.
 Therefore, it’s vital that the lyrics can be distinguished in order for your listener to understand the meaning of the song.
 The clarity in the pronunciation of your lyrics is referred to as ‘singing diction’ or diction in singing.
 If the lyrics to a song aren’t clear, then the song may be meaningless to your audience.

 Much of the success of some of the biggest artists can be attributed to the meaning found in the lyrics of their songs.
 Through this, the artist was able to make a personal connection to their listeners.

 For some singers, words can become slurred, mumbled and lazy sounding.
 The most common causes of poor singing diction can be any or all of the following;